JackJack3231/V0-Auxiliary-Fan/docs/README.md

 # Documentation

-In this folder you will find some general documentation, that has been split into extra files to keep the Readme files to a reasonable Length.
+In this folder you will find some general documentation, that has been split into extra files to keep the README files to a reasonable Length.

 ## Current Documentation